bmodha/PortScoper/README.md

 # PortScoper

 A comprehensive Nmap output analyzer and enumeration helper that parses XML output and generates detailed reports with enumeration commands.
-This is a work in progress, and the main part that needs more work is the list of enumeration commands per service in the common services section.

 ## Features